yoavg/nlp2025-2026/ass2/README.md

 # Intro to NLP 2025-2026, Assignment 2.

 This assignment has two parts.
-You can start working on the Part A right away, while part B contains concepts you will only see in the contextualized word vectors class (on Dec.
-10).
-However, parts of part B (namely B.1.1 and B.1.2) do not require these concepts and you can start with them.
-Additionally, the class will be helpful, but is not _essential_, and you can also read the other parts and attempt to start with them right away.
+In part A, we will explore a simple generation procedure based on context-free grammars.
+In part B, we will work with contextualized word vectors.

-# Part A: Generating sentences with a Context-Free Grammar (50 points)
+# Part A: Generating sentences with a Context-Free Grammar (40 points)

    _Credit due_: This part of the assignment is based on [an assignment](https://www.cs.jhu.edu/~jason/465/hw-grammar/hw-grammar.pdf) by Jason Eisner at JHU.

 ## Goal
 This part will help you understand how Context-Free Grammars (CFGs) work, and how they can be used --- sometimes comfortably, sometimes not so much --- to describe sentences in natural language.
 It will also make you think about some linguistic phenomena that are interesting in their own right.

 ## Deliverables

 In this part, you will submit a report file (`cfg.pdf`) as well as some other files (corresponding to code, grammars, and generated sentences) to be discussed below.
 Whenever the assignment says _"discuss..."_ or _"describe..."_ it means that you should write a discussion or a description in the `cfg.pdf` file.
 Make sure this file is clearly organized, and indicates clearly which question you are answering.